Skip to main content

 WEEEEEEEEEEEEEEEEEEE

-Don’t be fooled in thinking you will have the place to yourself it will be busy, not rammed, but busy.
-We will admit, despite being anti-social loners, we really enjoyed our few hours here.
+Don’t be fooled into thinking you will have the place to yourself.
+It will be busy, not rammed, but busy.
+We will admit, despite being antisocial loners, we really enjoyed our few hours here.
 A Tarzan swing, zip line, kayaks, rubber tubes and bamboo rafts mean there’s no fear of boredom.

 Tham Chang Cave: